DNACENSolutions/dnac_ansible_workflows/workflows/plug_and_play/README.md

 ### Task: Claiming Access Points (APs)

-Access Points (APs) play a crucial role in wireless networks, and onboarding them can be automated through Cisco Catalyst Center.
+#### Access Points (APs) play a crucial role in wireless networks, and onboarding them can be automated through Cisco Catalyst Center.
 The following example shows how to onboard an Access Point (AP) into the network.

-### Example
-#### Input (YAML)
+### Example: Input (YAML)
 ```bash
 ---
 catalyst_center_version: 2.3.7.6